ascpixi/cosmos-coroutines/README.md

 }
 ```

-As this is a regular C# event, you can have as many handlers as you want.
+This is a list of delegates instead of a standard C# event, as these are currently non-functional on Cosmos.
+[See this issue for more details.](https://github.com/CosmosOS/Cosmos/issues/2765)

 ## Coroutines and memory management
 `CoroutinePool`s can be set to automatically collect all unused objects on the heap after the executor finishes a cycle - that is, when all coroutines in its internal list have been ticked.
 This is enabled by default for the main pool, but disabled for user-created pools.
 It's strongly recommended to enable periodic heap collection if you're running the pool on your main thread (as is most likely the case with Cosmos).